emqx/emqx-docs/en_US/advanced/bridge.md

 This configuration declares two bridges with the name of `aws` and ` huawei`, which respectively point to the responding service address using MQTT bridging method.

-If the value of this configuration is the node name of another EMQ X Broker, the RPC bridging method is used:
+If the value of this configuration is the node name of another EMQX Broker, the RPC bridging method is used:
 ```bash
 bridge.mqtt.emqx2.address = emqx2@57.122.76.34
 ```